Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 You have no idea how evil this dictator is.

-How can you be pro-Saddam?
+How can you be pro-Salaam?

-And they would try and shame you, like, oh, we're from Iraq, and we're telling you this is a terrible guy who deserves to be deposed, which okay, maybe he does.
+And we're telling you this is a terrible guy who deserves to be deposed, which, okay, maybe he does.

-And then they just unleash these people who are from that country, who are from the region, who come and say, Who are you to oppose the freedom for the Iraqi people?
+And then they just unleash these people who are from that country, who are from the region, who come and say, who are you to oppose the freedom for the Iraqi people?

-What are you pro-Saddam?
+What are you, pro-Saddam?

 That's disgusting.